pivotal-cf/docs-build-service/installing.md

    - `disable_builder_polling` this will prevent the build service from polling builder images for buildpack updates This option requires you to set up a [Builder Webhook](https://github.com/pivotal-cf/docs-build-service/blob/master/webhooks.md).
    This is a boolean value so it should be used like: `"disable_builder_polling": true`
-   - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step above)
+   - `ingress_annotations` this will set ingress annotations (see the "Optional: Setting custom Ingress controller annotations" step below)

     ##### Optional: Setting custom Ingress controller annotations
     If you would like to use an ingress controller other than NGINX or you would like to pass additional annotations